A Whole Family Approach

 'What If' plans can feel a little daunting at first but they are a really valuable tool for the whole family.
 Planning a ‘What If’ plan creates space for family members to share their concerns.

 Working together to create a Plan B can help everyone to feel that they have a meaningful role and helps to reduce feelings of worry.
 This is a time where “What if I or the person I care for gets sick?” is an important question.

 7. Make a little history

 We are currently living in unprecedented times and in years to come this will be part of our history.
-Why not create a time capsule, diary, video diary or scrapbook to document how your family are spending lockdown?
+Why not create a time capsule, diary, video diary or scrapbook to document our lives?
 We would love to see what you get up to!
 Please do share with us in our Facebook group.